 (8) Kolbe's Electrolytic process.
 By the electrolysis of conc.
-Solution of sodium potassium salts
+Solution of sodium potassium salts of fatty acids, alkanes are obtained.

 (8) By reduction of alcohols, aldehydes, ketones and acids.
 The reduction is carried out with the help of HI and P.